jamesgeraghty/ict-skills2-assignment/README.md

 + Run npm run storybook

 ## Overview.
 This is an extension of the movies fan app.
+The app allows the user to view popular and upcomign movies as well as add movies to a playlist and view information about each movie on the movies's homepage.
+As the there are hundred of movie to view, the pagination featrie allows the user to quickly navigate through each page.
 .

 ......
 A bullet-point list of user features.
 If it's the Movies Fan app extension, only list new/modified features......

- + Feature 1
+ + Adding Movies to a Playlist
- + Feature 2
+ + Floating Navigation Bar
- + Feature 3
+ + Pagination
- + etc
+ + View Up Coming Movies
- + etc
+ + View Similar Movies to the Movies listed

 ## Setup requirements.